mboya/mpesa_connect/README.md

   require 'mpesa_connect'
 ```

+Values you need from your Safaricom app

+- key and secret: this is for the approved app
+- security_password: generated from the sandbox tool for encrypting Security Credential (Shortcode 1)

 ```ruby
   client = MpesaConnect::Client.new(key, secret, security_password)
 ```

-set the urls that will be used to send response back to your app
+Set the urls that will be used to send response back to your app

 - timeout_url: when there is a connection break.
 - transaction_url: when the request is successful and json response is sent to.